mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 its headquarters at Efate Naval Base.
 Elements of the Sector Fleet are also deployed at Efate, Regina and Pixie, making Regina subsector one of the best places to spot Imperial capital ships.
-Indeed, there is a deliberate policy of ‘flag–showing’ in place, using cruisers and even capital ships rather than the usual smaller vessels.
+Indeed, there is a deliberate policy of 'flag–showing' in place, using cruisers and even capital ships rather than the usual smaller vessels.

 Almost the entire subsector is Imperial territory; only Ruie is not.